 This email marketing tool might not be ideal for email campaign management if it’s too difficult to learn within the trial period, but some email marketing automation services provide a lot of documentation that helps get users started right away.

 Complex systems, like Keap or HubSpot, were designed with teams in mind.
-If you're a small business without experience using the CRM you choose, it could be overwhelming.
+It could be overwhelming if you’re a small business without experience using the CRM you choose.

 Never get into something without knowing how you’ll get out.
 Most CRMs will let you export your contacts, but what about all the information you collect?
 Think about your lists, tags, and automation funnels, too.